SymbioticLab/FedScale/README.md

 FedScale Runtime is an scalable and extensible deployment as well as evaluation platform to simplify and standardize FL experimental setup and model evaluation.
 It evolved from our prior system, [Oort](https://github.com/SymbioticLab/Oort), which has been shown to scale well and can emulate FL training of thousands of clients in each round.

-Please go to `./fedscale/cloud` directory and follow the [README](./fedscale/cloud/README.md) to set up FL training scripts.
+Please go to `./fedscale/cloud` directory and follow the [README](./fedscale/cloud/README.md) to set up FL training scripts and the [README](./fedscale/edge/android/README.md) for practical on-device deployment.

 ## Repo Structure